Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Asymptotic Theory for

 \begin{restatable}{theorem}{ThetaHatAsmp} Under Assumptions \ref{ass:A1}--\ref{ass:A5}, suppose that the efficient information matrix $I(\btheta_o)$ is nonsingular and that $\sqrt{n}\,\tau_n^2 \;\to\; 0$ as $n\to\infty$, where $\tau_n=\gamma_n\log^{2}n$.
 Then,

 and hence

 \end{restatable}

 The key technical observation is that, in the Taylor expansion of the population score around $g_o$, the first–order derivative in $\widehat{g}-g_o$ direction vanishes because the efficient score is orthogonal to the nuisance tangent space.
-The remaining second–order term is of smaller order, specifically $o_p(n^{-1/2})$, provided that $n\gamma_n^4\to 0$ as $n \to \infty$.
+The remaining second–order term is $o_p(n^{-1/2})$ provided that $n\gamma_n^4\to 0$ as $n \to \infty$.

 Finally, we justify the numerical approximation used to compute the estimator in practice.
 The next theorem shows that, under mild conditions the estimator $\widetilde\btheta$ has the same asymptotic distribution as the oracle estimator $\widehat\btheta$.